orchid00/tidyverse_intro/README.md

 ## How is this repository structured?

 - You can clone or download this repository to your computer.
-- We will go trough the material together and allow suficient time for exercises and questions.
+- We will go trough the material together and allow sufficient time for exercises and questions.
 - If you do this on your own the slides will inform you more.

 ### Directory layout